SZXC-WG/LocalGen-new/CONTRIBUTING.md

 > [!IMPORTANT]
 >
-> *This is an unfinished early draft of our contribution guide, for reference only.
-Some stuff here may be wrong or outdated; don't take them seriously.* :joy:
+> *This is an unfinished early draft of our contribution guide.
+Some details here may not apply.*

 ## Project overview